aslakhellesoy/maven-utf8-jdk7-woes/README.md

 See `mvn-jdk6.log` and `mvn-jdk7.log` to see why.

-It turns out that when running on JDK7, Maven tells javac to compile a file named `com/aslakhellesoy/Æøå.java`.
+It turns out that when running on JDK 7, Maven tells javac to compile a file named `com/aslakhellesoy/Æøå.java`.
 It should be `com/aslakhellesoy/Æøå.java`.

 ## Versions: